pasimoes/microservices-wg/microservices-wg-charter.md

 focus on end-to-end aspects of these projects, including non-Kubernetes platforms and projects where applicable; while Kubernetes SIG Apps will focus on
 Kubernetes-specific runtime-level concerns.
 Close collaboration is expected to happen within these two groups around different phases for application delivery.

-- WG GitOps - The process to delivery microservices and the best practices to continuous integration, continuous deployment and continuous delivery overlap with this group.
+- GitOps WG - The process to delivery microservices and the best practices to continuous integration, continuous deployment and continuous delivery overlap with this group.

+- Platforms WG - The packaging format and delivery mechanism of the microservices artifacts following best practices or recommendations for these use cases and standard for declaring an entire application in a platform-agnostic way are central for build microservices and delivery them.

 ## Operations